d1vanov/QEverCloud/README.md

 Since QEverCloud 4.0.0 it is possible to build the library without OAuth support and thus without QtWebKit or QtWebEngine dependencies, for this use CMake option `BUILD_WITH_OAUTH_SUPPORT=NO`.

-Also, if Qt4's QtTest or Qt5's Qt5Test modules are found during the pre-build configuration, the unit tests are enabled and can be run with `make test` command.
+Also, if Qt5's Qt5Test modules are found during the pre-build configuration, the unit tests are enabled and can be run with `make test` command.

 The project uses CMake build system which can be used as simply as follows (on Unix platforms):
 ```